er537/blog/_posts/2023-09-05-whisper_interpretability.md

 </details>

 ## Residual Stream Features
 The residual stream is not in a [privileged basis](https://transformer-circuits.pub/2023/privileged-basis/index.html) so we would not expect the features it learns to be neuron aligned.
-We can however train [sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition) on the residual stream activations and find maximally activating dataset examples for these learnt features.
+We can however train [sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition) on the residual stream activations and find maximally activating dataset examples for this dictionary of learnt features.
 We also find these to be highly interpretable and often correspond to phonemes.
 Below are some examples of these features:

 ### encoder.blocks.3 - Learnt using sparse autoencoder
 <details>